overbid/pmpi/README.md

 * Field 3: Pm 10 in µg/㎥
 * Field 4: Pm 10 in AQI Index
 * Field 5: CPU temperature (must less than 85℃)
+* Field 6: Temperature
+* Field 7: Humidity

-Download Image from [Ubuntu Server](http://cdimage.ubuntu.com/ubuntu-server/focal/daily-preinstalled/current/) for Raspberry Pi mostly use [32 bits](http://cdimage.ubuntu.com/ubuntu-server/focal/daily-preinstalled/current/focal-preinstalled-server-armhf+raspi.img.xz) except you have RAM more than 4 GB and that extravagant for use in this project.
+I'm use Ubuntu Server for Raspberry Pi, Normally use 32 bits except you have RAM more than 4 GB and that extravagant for use in this project.
 (You can use Raspberry Pi OS or Debian like OS if you like)

 ## Headless Connection